IIIF/api/source/extension/georef/index.md

 ## 2. Georeferencing IIIF Resources

 ### 2.1 Georeferencing
 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is the process of mapping internal coordinates of a resource to geographic coordinates.
-For the purposes of this extension, references to "resource" equates to a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more carthographic projections such as plans, maps and aerial photographs.
+For the purposes of this extension, references to "resource" equates to a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more cartographic projections such as plans, maps and aerial photographs.

-`[@BERT, @JULES, @BRYAN]` is "carthographic projection" a good word?
+`[@BERT, @JULES, @BRYAN]` is "cartographic projection" a good word?
 Maybe confusing, projection also is used in "WGS84 projection" for example.
 Calling it "map" may also be confusing, because you overlay the "image" on the "map".
 We are trying to separate the "image of the earth" from the "cartographic system" giving it the ability to use coordinates.

 `[@BRYAN] suggests` "...that contains one or more representations of cartographic information relative to modern Geographic Information Systems such as..."